Skip Navigation

 Brenda R. Smyth, Supervisor of Content Creation

-Recent college grads are coming up short, according to a National Association of Colleges and Employers survey.
+Recent college grads are coming up short in writing skills, according to a National Association of Colleges and Employers survey.
 While four out of five employers named “written communication skills” as the quality they value most in addition to GPA, the study shows that only 41.6 percent of employers rate these newest employees as proficient in this area.

 And the pressure is on current employees as well.
 Grammarly’s State of Business Communication report in 2022 found that miscommunication in the workplace costs U.S. businesses an estimated $1.2 trillion each year.